 - Business interests

 - Personal property

 - Important papers

 - Out-of-state properties

 As executor, you have a fiduciary duty to protect the value of these properties by ensuring proper maintenance.
-If there are any rental properties owned by the estate, you must provide immediate management.
+If the estate owns any rental properties, you must provide immediate management.

 Pay Debts and File Taxes

-- Reject improper claims against the estate and defend the estate in court, if necessary
+- Reject improper claims against the estate and, if necessary, defend the estate in court.

 - Prepare a statement of all receipts and disbursements.